aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheAutoSimpleReadWriteSplittingPlugin.md

 It also accepts the family-wide `queryLevelLoadBalancing`, `loadBalancingIncludeWriter`, and `allowStatementRecreationOnConnectionSwitch` parameters — see [Query-level load balancing](./UsingTheReadWriteSplittingPlugin.md#query-level-load-balancing).
 Because each read statement is a routing point, query-level load balancing rotates reads per query.

+Like the other SQL-routing plugins, it accepts `assumeWriteTransaction` (default `false`) to route a transaction that was not declared read-only to the writer, including its leading reads.
+Recommended for Spring/JPA applications; see [Transactions and autocommit](./UsingTheAutoReadWriteSplittingPlugin.md#transactions-and-autocommit) for the rationale and the recommended `setReadOnly`/`setAutoCommit` sequence.

 ## Limitations

 All limitations of the [Automatic Read/Write Splitting Plugin](./UsingTheAutoReadWriteSplittingPlugin.md#limitations) (including the handling of `CallableStatement` and unparseable SQL) and the [Simple Read/Write Splitting Plugin](./UsingTheSimpleReadWriteSplittingPlugin.md#limitations) apply.